Orlando for Preschoolers & School-Aged Kids

 Available exclusively at WonderWorks, the all-ages Outta Control Magic Comedy Dinner Show offers a fun combination of magic, comedy … and perhaps most importantly for younger diners, unlimited pizza and soda!
 (Parents, make note that salad, beer and wine are also unlimited.)
 Or, your family can cheer on knights while feasting like kings at Medieval Times Dinner & Tournament in Kissimmee, not far from Walt Disney World.

-At Universal Orlando, select on-property resorts offer daycare services for children ages 4 to 12.
+At Universal Orlando Resort, select onsite properties offer daycare services for children ages 4 to 12.
 These include Campo Portofino at Loews Portofino Bay Hotel, Camp Li’l Rock at Hard Rock Hotel and The Mariner’s Club at Loews Royal Pacific Resort.

 At the Hyatt Regency Grand Cypress, Camp Hyatt is available for bathroom-independent children ages 3 to 12.
 Here, kids can swim, enjoy craft activities and participate in outdoor fun.